 It's a wonderful feeling to be greeted by your pet when you arrive home, but occasionally, something foul may greet you instead.
-Pets have accidents, it's part of pet ownership, and the odor can linger long after the accident is forgotten.
+Pets have accidents — it's part of pet ownership — and the odor can linger long after the accident is forgotten.

 The basics of pet odor are pretty simple.
-The ammonia crystals in pet urine, especially cat urine, can penetrate the air for a long time after the accident has occurred.
+The ammonia crystals in pet urine, especially cat urine, can penetrate the air for a long time after the accident occurred.
 If kitty smells the spot she's marked, she's likely to return.
 Dogs react the same way, so it's important to react quickly.

 The combination of baking soda and hydrogen peroxide offers the neutralizing and deodorizing properties necessary to combat offensive urine odors.
 To make an odor-fighting paste:

 - Sprinkle the affected area liberally with baking soda.

 - Combine 8 ounces of 3-percent hydrogen peroxide with a couple drops of dishwashing liquid.